The State of Work 2025

 The Invisible Workday

-per day that generate zero revenue.
+This 28% translates to around 3 hours of work per day that generate zero revenue.

 The Revelation